-All deaths are scrutinised by the Medical Examiners team who issue death certificates and cremation forms.
+All deaths are scrutinised by the Medical Examiners team who issue death certificates.
+Cremation forms are administered by the mortuary department.

 Death certificates are completed by the doctor who has seen the patient in the 28 days before death.
 This may require the doctor to attend the Medical Examiner's Office to complete the Medical Certificate for Cause of Death (MCCD) and cremation forms when necessary.